A TV as big as a bed? With the holidays approaching, stores stock more supersize sets

 Supersize televisions only accounted for 1.7% of revenue from all TV set sales in the U.S. during the first nine months of the year, according to market research firm Circana.
 But companies preparing for shoppers to go big for Christmas, Hanukkah and Kwanzaa have reason to think the growing ultra category will be a bright spot in an otherwise tepid television market, according to analysts.

-The 38.1 million televisions sold with a width of at least 97 inches between January and September represented a tenfold increase from the same period last year, Circana said.
+The 38,100 televisions of at least 97 inches sold between January and September represented a tenfold increase from the same period last year, Circana said.
 Best Buy, the nation's largest consumer electronics chain, doubled the assortment of hefty TVs — the 19 models range in price from $2,000 to $25,000 — and introduced displays in roughly 70% of its stores.

 “It’s really taken off this year," Blake Hampton, Best Buy's senior vice president of merchandising, said.

-Note: This story was first published on Nov.
-3, 2024.
-It was updated on Nov.
-5, 2024 to correct that TV sizes are measured on the diagonal, not by width.